suelopoder/frontend-test/README.md

 - sanitize doc names on output
 - sanitize search query on input
 - Add UI tests
-- DELETE and POST should return single entry and not list.
-This also involves updating the client.
 - Make a single npm script to run both server and client
-- Document API endpoints
 - add linting

 ## Future improvements